unnus/unnus/content/medical/hospital-branding-how-to-build-a-timeless-hospital-brand.md

   <p>
 Your marketing channels, staff, and the doctor giving care, all need to be on the same page.</p>
   <p>
-You need everyone to be on the same wavelength delivering a consistent patient experience </p>
+You need everyone to be on the same page delivering a consistent patient experience </p>
   <p>
 The garage guy needs to say something like “I work in the parking lot of a place that’s on this <b>mission</b>”.</p>